-Ben Dave is working from home during lockdown, a tough ask when you head up a run club and government restrictions mean only members of the same household can run together.
+Ben Dave was working from home during lockdown, a tough ask when you head up a run club and government restrictions mean only members of the same household can run together.
 That’s not stopping him though:

 “I run a run crew, but we’re encouraging everyone to keep running and share their selfies online to keep connected.”